 Through storefronts or websites that look like legitimate businesses, these fraudsters go after the often meager savings of servicemembers and other economically vulnerable Americans, making bogus promises to help settle their debts or restore their credit.
-The CFPB has taken action against many groups, for instance USA Discounters, which was targeting and scamming men and women in uniform.

 8. Putting rules in place to help borrowers get mortgage modifications and save their homes from foreclosure